15 Thai dishes you have to try when you visit Thailand

 7/ Gaeng Phed: Thai Red Cury

-Red curry is one of my favourite Thai dishes and I can say I eat it a few times a week.
-It is usually the spiciest of the curries, depending on the region.
-So if you not too much in spices opt-out for Penang or Massaman curry which are much milder.
+Red curry is one of my favorite Thai dishes—I actually eat it several times a week!
+It’s usually the spiciest of the Thai curries, but that can vary depending on the region.
+If you’re not a big fan of heat, I recommend trying Penang or Massaman curry instead, as they are much milder and just as delicious.

 thai-food-blog-visa-travel-phi-phi